 - 2 small Tomatillos, quartered

 - Juice of 1/2 a Lime

 - 1/2 t.
 Real Salt

 - 1/8 t.
 Ground Mustard

-- 8 Large Tortillas (for clean eating, use whole wheat, spelt or einkorn) (for clean eating, use gluten-free or omit)
+- 8 Large Tortillas (for clean eating, use whole wheat, spelt or einkorn) (for clean eating or gluten-free, use gluten-free or omit)

 - 4 C. Cooked Rice (Cilantro lime rice would be a great option) (for clean eating, use brown rice)

 - 2-3 C. Cooked Pinto or black beans